 Note: This article contains affiliate links that help fund our Recycling Directory, the most comprehensive in North America

 Oral care products and packaging vary greatly by material and can include different numbered plastics, along with aluminum, steel, and nylon.
 In most cases, each of these components must be processed separately, making a tricky job for recyclers.

 “Toothbrushes are one of the most complicated items that we collect for recycling across the board, simply because they’re made up of three different components,” said Stacey Krauss, U.S. public relations manager for TerraCycle, which accepts toothbrushes and oral care product packaging through its mail-back Oral Care Recycling Program.

-“There’s the nylon bristles, there’s a metal staple that holds the bristles in place, and then there’s the plastic handle.
+“There are the nylon bristles, there’s a metal staple that holds the bristles in place, and then there’s the plastic handle.
 So, all three of those materials need to be separated before they can be processed,” she explained.

-The sticky residue inevitably left inside toothpaste tubes makes these picks seem like another head-scratcher, but they’re actually much easier to recycle than you’d think, Terracycle’s lead scientist, Ernie Simpson, told Earth911.
+The sticky residue inevitably left inside toothpaste tubes makes these picks seem like another head-scratcher, but they’re actually much easier to recycle than you’d think, TerraCycle’s lead scientist, Ernie Simpson, told Earth911.

-“For bottles, toothpaste tubes or anything like that, one of the tricks for getting residuals out of these containers is to shred the material,” Simpson said.
+“For bottles, toothpaste tubes, or anything like that, one of the tricks for getting residuals out of these containers is to shred the material,” Simpson said.
 “Once the materials are shredded, the surface area that has the residuals is exposed.”

 Similar shredding and pelletizing processes are used for salvaging mouthwash containers and dental floss packaging for recycling, Simpson said.